 - Let’s Encrypt SSL Certificate is free.

-cPanel as a control panel makes these free tools connected and sells it to us as a paid control panel suite.
+cPanel as a control panel makes these free tools connected and sells them to us as a paid control panel suite.

 But that’s okay.
-There are more things. cPanel is building their customised binaries and maintaining modified repositories taken from open-sourced binaries and repositories.
+There are more things. cPanel is building their customized binaries and maintaining modified repositories taken from open-sourced binaries and repositories.
 This makes cPanel’s customers like us heavily depends on them.

 This dependency makes the whole system bloatware.

 If you follow cPanel, can you tell any feature that cPanel released in the last five years that made you amazed?

 Half of the entire internet is switched to the Nginx server.
 But still, cPanel only ships Apache as the webserver software.

 We depend on external plugins to get Nginx to work with the cPanel server.

 There are feature requests to get Nginx from cPanel.
 Stand-alone Nginx supported as an alternative to Apache is 7 years old, and the latest status is still Open Discussion.